-If NRC decides to pursue the matter, the persons the allegations concern will as a general rule be informed of the whistleblowing report and the information that has been submitted.
-In this way, the person concerned will have the opportunity to provide his or her version of the matter.
+The persons the allegations concern shall as a general rule be informed of the whistleblowing report and the information that has been submitted.
+In this way, the person concerned will have the opportunity to comment on the report and to provide his or her version of the matter (the right of contradiction).
+The reported person shall have the right to personal data pertaining to his or her that NRC has in its possession, in accordance with applicable data protection laws.
 When the matter has been fully processed, the whistleblower and the persons the allegations concern will be informed of the outcome of the investigations.